teambit/docs/docs/aspects/teambit.harmony/node/node.docs.md

 ## Apply Node on a group of components

 The example below shows Node being applied on all components in the workspace, using the wildcard character `*`.
-To use Node on a more limited set of components, [see here](/building-with-bit/workspace)

 ```json
 {